-After the dotcom bubble burst, Johnny began researching software application acquisitions, modernization and development as a Chief Information Officer at MVM Security Services and CGH Technologies; and was Senior Technical Director for Science Applications International Corporation (SAIC) working at the Federal Aviation Administration, Department of Defense, Department of the Army and the Business Transformation Agency as a contractor.
+After the dotcom bubble burst, Johnny leveraged his military security clearances and became interested in researching software application acquisitions, modernization and development in the federal government.
+He began his research as the Chief Information Officer at MVM Security Services and CGH Technologies; and then was Senior Technical Director for Science Applications International Corporation (SAIC).
+Johnny performed sophisticated leadership and management experiments in order to discover the most effective ways to improve processes, services, operations and reduce wasteful spending at the Federal Aviation Administration, Department of Defense, Department of the Army and the DoD Business Transformation Agency as a contractor.
 In 2007, Johnny was part of the team that received the Computerworld Honors Program’s 21st Century Achievement Award for the Best Data Mart in Education and Academia for his work at the Defense Acquisition University.
 In 2010, Johnny was named as one of SAIC’s top 100 employees throughout the company (SAIC had 41,000 employees nationwide) and was nominated for the Technology Development and Analysis Annual Achievement Award which is the highest honor that the company bestows for its technical employees.
 In 2011, Johnny was appointed as Charter Member of SAIC’s Technical Review Board for Homeland and Civilian Solutions.

 In late 2011 after leaving SAIC, Johnny created a video to explain his philosophy about how the federal government could modernize legacy information systems and reduce federal technology costs.
 This was his call to public service.
 That video, called “HOW TO CUT DEFENSE SPENDING RIGHT NOW” can be watched here.

-Making the decision in 2012 to leave the private sector to serve his country again, Johnny became a federal civilian employee working at the Department of Homeland Security (DHS) for the United States Citizenship and Immigration Services, then Department of Labor, and finally at the National Labor Relations Board.
+Making the decision in 2012 to leave the private sector to serve his country again, Johnny became a federal civilian employee working at the Department of Homeland Security (DHS) for the United States Citizenship and Immigration Services.

-At DHS in May 2012, Johnny was hired as the GS15 lead architect and acquisition lead for the national E-Verify system to lead the modernization of that system for comprehensive immigration reform.
+At DHS in May 2012, Johnny was hired as the Lead Modernization Architect for the national E-Verify system to modernize that system for comprehensive immigration reform.
 E-Verify is an Internet-based system that compares information from an employee’s Employment Eligibility Verification Form I-9 to data from the U.S. Department of Homeland Security and Social Security Administration to confirm employment eligibility.
 E-Verify’s most impressive features today are its speed and accuracy.
 E-Verify is the only free, fast, online service of its kind that verifies employees’ data against millions of government records and provides results within seconds.

 After comprehensive immigration reform legislation stalled in Congress in late 2013, Johnny transferred to the U.S. Department of Labor to be the Director of Enterprise Solutions.
 At Labor, Johnny executed the acquisition and modernization of all national apprenticeship and grants management systems to comply with the Workforce Innovation and Opportunity Act (WIOA).